History of the rupee: Coinage since the British period

+Subhas Chandra Bose led Indian National Army (INA) liberated Mizoram, Manipur and parts of Nagaland from the colonial British control with the help of Japanese forces, British Indian rupee was banned and Japanese rupee (1942–44) was introduced.

 Since 1947

 Since its Independence in 1947, Indian rupee was adopted as currency in the nation.
-During this period almost till mid 1960's Indian rupee was also a legal tender in Trucial States, Oman, Bahrain and Kuwait.
+During this period almost till mid the 1960s Indian rupee was also a legal tender in Trucial States, Oman, Bahrain and Kuwait.